shakad72/group-7-gc/use-cases/use-case-5.md

-# USE CASE: 5 The top **N** populated countries in a continent where **N** is provided by the user.
+# USE CASE: 5 The top **N** populated countries in a continent where **N** is provided by me.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-To provide the user with the option to retrieve the top **N** populated countries in a specific continent, where **N** is specified by the user.
+As a user, I want to retrieve the top **N** populated countries in a specific continent, where **N** is specified by me, so that I can analyze the demographics and population distribution within that continent according to my preferences.

 ### Scope

-The system under consideration is the component responsible for retrieving and organizing country population data within a specified continent.
+Company.

 ### Level